 (5) Retaining important affiliated parties to carry out investment activities;

-(6) Capital transactions with important related parties.
+(6) Capital transactions occurred with important related parties.

-Article 15: Charitable organizations shall establish an independent information item on the unified information platform for each year's annual work report and financial accounting report, and for every public fundraising activity and charitable program.
+Article 15: Charitable organizations shall establish an independent information entry on the unified information platform for each year's annual work report and financial accounting report, and for every public fundraising activity and charitable program.

 Where there are changes in their basic information, charitable organizations shall announce the changes on the unified information platform within 30 days of the change.